newhuo-tech/hk-docs/source/index.html.md

 This endpoint returns orders based on a specific searching criteria.
 The order created via API will no longer be queryable after being cancelled for more than 2 hours.

-- Upon user defined “start-time” AND/OR “end-time”, Huobi Hong Kong server will return historical orders whose order creation time falling into the period.
-The maximum query window between “start-time” and “end-time” is 48-hour.
-Oldest order searchable should be within recent 180 days.
-If either “start-time” or “end-time” is defined, Huobi Hong Kong server will ignore “start-date” and “end-date” regardless they were filled or not.

-- If user does neither define “start-time” nor “end-time”, but “start-date”/”end-date”, the order searching will be based on defined “date range”, as usual.
-The maximum query window is 2 days, and oldest order searchable should be within recent 180 days.
+- If user does neither define  “start-time” nor ”end-time”, by default Huobi Hong Kong server will treat current time as “end-time”, and then return historical orders within [now - 48h , now].
+- If user does not define “start-time” but ”end-time”, Huobi Hong Kong server will  return historical orders within [end-time - 48h, end-time].

-- If user does not define any of “start-time”/”end-time”/”start-date”/”end-date”, by default Huobi Hong Kong server will treat current time as “end-time”, and then return historical orders within recent 48 hours.
+- If user does not define “end-time” but ”start-time”, Huobi Hong Kong server will  return historical orders within [start-time to start-time + 48h].

-Huobi Hong Kong Global suggests API users to search historical orders based on “time” filter instead of “date”.
-In the near future, Huobi Hong Kong Global would remove “start-date”/”end-date” fields from the endpoint, through another notification.
+- If user does  define “start-time” and ”end-time”, Huobi Hong Kong server will  return historical orders within [start-time to end-time].
+- The maximum range of each search is 48 hours, and the data of the last 180 days can be searched continuously.

 ### HTTP Request